faultyserver/solar-eyes/README.md

 This color scheme has mostly come from working with [Elixir](https://elixir-lang.org), [Ruby](https://ruby-lang.org), [Crystal](https://crystal-lang.org), and from my development of [Myst](https://github.com/myst-lang/myst).
 It is an evolving project that has only recently started, so expect some inconsistencies for a while.
 Changes probably won't be common, but may be large and "breaking" when they do happen.
 I'll try to tag releases whenever things settle down for a while.

+Sadly, a good portion of the nice features of this color scheme (grayed-out underscore variable names, bold block parameters, etc.) will _not_ work with most languages, because their syntax definitions do not distinguish them enough to accurately highlight them.
+Help make these features work more universally by submitting issues and fixes to those repositories!

 # Installation

 This package has not been published to the main Package Control channel.
 To install it, add the repository to Package Control (see the "Add Repository" section at https://packagecontrol.io/docs/usage) with the url https://github.com/faultyserver/solar-eyes.